przemek-nowicki/runtime-node-refresh/README.md

 # Usage

 Following you will find example of simple project created via `npm` which uses `runtime-node-refresh` to refresh environment variable without running the node script again.
-The message to update environment variable came from other node process.
+Notice that the message to update environment variable came from other node process.

 Create `index.js` file and add the following code: